roukna/J.O.B-Training-Linux-1/README.md

 In a terminal window practice executing commands as another user by typing sudo.
 Sudo is a very powerful command that allows you to execute programs on a Linux system that are restricted to specific account with higher elevated rights.
 1) Type the command ```man sudo``` and read the manual for the command
 2) Type the command ```sudo su -``` and type in your password
-  a) note that your terminal now reads root because you have just switched to the root user account
+  a) note that your terminal now reads root because you have just switched to the root user account.
+Every command you type is executed as the root user and can be harmful if you are not careful
 3) Type the command ```exit``` to return to your regular user account